 You can do almost anything with a physics or engineering physics degree.
 Employers know that it takes hard work, intelligence, and creativity to successfully complete a major in physics.
-Santa Clara Graduates who enter the job market have found employment in a wide range of places including high-tech, business, and education.
-Those who have chosen to continue their education have gone on to graduate programs in Physics, Engineering and other technical fields, as well as Medical and Law School.
+Our graduates who enter the job market find employment in a wide range of places including high-tech, business, R&D, education and more.

 The Department of Physics offers major programs of lecture and laboratory instruction leading to the bachelor of science in physics, the bachelor of science in physics with a biophysics emphasis, and the bachelor of science in engineering physics.
 The department also provides an academic minor in physics and required and elective courses for students majoring in other fields.

 Faculty & Staff

 News & Events

 This five-year grant will enable Professor Lomsadze and his group to work on a very exciting and cutting-edge research project.

 Life After SCU